zenbitETH/startupchain/docs/general/dashboard-auth-ens-plan.md

 1. **Privy-first auth** — No mixed providers until Privy session + embedded wallet flow is stable.
 RainbowKit can still connect wallets, but Privy drives authorization and server actions.

 gertsio: Only privy with wallet connection, we'll add other sign up methods later since it changes the flow.
 For example If user can login / signup with anything other but wallet we'd need to handle wallet registration and then how to top it up, so a lot of questions.
 We'll definetely do it
+AI: Got it—we'll scope Epic A strictly around wallet-based Privy auth and leave non-wallet login as a future epic once we solve top-ups/funding.

 2. **Server-driven data** — ENS/company data comes from `StartupChain` reads via server components/actions.
 No client-side `fetch`.
 gertsio: Ouh!
 It's important topic.
 Why do we need server actions.
 I don't mind but my dashboard probably should be client side or server side?
 How's better?
 And from discussion on this matter
+AI: Server actions let us sign/read with Viem in a trusted environment and keep RPC keys off the client.
+The dashboard shell should stay as a server component for instant data, with client islands only for interactive pieces (wizard, search).

 3. **Component reuse** — The ENS search input that lives on the homepage becomes a reusable component mounted in the dashboard empty state.
 gertsio: Yep!

 4. **On-chain as source of truth** — No database writes in the wizard for now.
 We only persist via contracts, then derive state from chain reads plus cached request data in React state/session storage if needed.
 gertsio: Yep!
 Also should discuss what tool to use for data fething from contract.
 I don't know how it works.
 Is it something like react query or graphQL.
 Need a guid how to use it
+AI: For server reads we'll use Viem’s `publicClient.readContract` inside server components/actions; on the client, Wagmi hooks already use React Query under the hood so no extra library is needed.
+I’ll document a short “how to read/write with Viem/Wagmi” snippet next pass.

 5. **Small diffs** — Ship each subsection below as its own PR/Linear ticket.
 Keep styling in `src/style.css`, rely on shadCN primitives.
 gertsio: yep!